MethaneRain/Python/Jupyter-Notebooks/Gribs-Examples/README.md

 In the terminal:

-$ conda create test-pygrib python=3.7
+$ conda create -n test-pygrib python=3.7

 You must install all your Python libraries again since this is a blank slate environment